Iga54/PET-store-API-tests/README.md

 ## Frameworks used in the project

-The project was written using TypeScript.
+The project was written using JavaScript.
 Main frameworks and their versions are described below:

 - mocha ^10.4.0 - framework which was used to organize tests (describe and it) and define assertion and hooks (before, after, beforeEach, afterEach).